the-standard/ibco/docs/stage-1/README.md

 *Description*: estimates a price for given amount of given token

-*Input*:
-- symbol of accepted token as a 32-byte array (provided by **TokenManager**)
-- amount of provided token to estimate conversion into sEURO
+*Input*: symbol of accepted token as a 32-byte array (provided by **TokenManager**); amount of provided token to estimate conversion into sEURO

 *Output*: an estimate in sEURO given the input

 **swap(bytes32 _token, uint256 _amount)**

-*Description*:
-- swaps the given amount of given token for equivalent sEURO, transferred to user
-- user must approve **SEuroOffering** contract for given amount of token
+*Description*: swaps the given amount of given token for equivalent sEURO, transferred to user; user must approve **SEuroOffering** contract for given amount of token

-*Input*:
-- symbol of accepted token as a 32-byte array (provided by **TokenManager**)
-- amount of provided token to swap into sEURO
+*Input*: symbol of accepted token as a 32-byte array (provided by **TokenManager**); amount of provided token to swap into sEURO

 **swapETH()**